80,000 Hours 80,000 Hours

 Podcast

-• #58 – Pushmeet Kohli of DeepMind on designing robust & reliable AI systems and how to succeed in AI
+• #58 – Pushmeet Kohli on DeepMind’s plan to make AI systems robust & reliable, why it’s a core issue in AI design, and how to succeed at AI research

 Podcast